qdrant/migration/README.md

 ### 📥 Example

 > Important ⚠️:
-> Vectors from quantizedindexes cannot be migrated since they don't store the original vectors.
+> Vectors from quantized FAISS indexes cannot be migrated since they don't store the original vectors.
 > `IndexFlatL2`, `IndexFlatIP`, `IndexHNSWFlat`, `IndexIVFFlat` are supported.

 ```bash